A violin method for children (age four and older)

 |Scope||64 pages; 23 × 30 cm|

-To accompany this volume we recommend Volume 1 of the Violin Recital Album edited by Kurt and Christoph Sassmannshaus and Melissa Lusk.
-It contains 20 recital pieces in first position with piano accompaniment and an optional second violin part, allowing young players to display their progress in recitals.
+Together with the beginning shifting exercises, it provides a solid basis for early virtuosity, a great advantage offered by no other tutor in the same way.
+To accompany this volume we recommend the two volumes of the Violin Recital Album edited by Kurt and Christoph Sassmannshaus and Melissa Lusk.
+They contain delightful recital pieces in first position with piano accompaniment and an optional second violin part, allowing young players to display their progress in recitals.

 The authors in 1976 Egon Sassmannshaus, one of the most experienced and renowned violin teachers in Germany, published his tutor Früher Anfang auf der Geige.
 This standard work for young string players quickly became the most popular and best-selling tutor in the German-speaking countries for beginners on the violin.
 His son Kurt Sassmannshaus functioned as co-editor of the English-language edition, Early start on the violin.